Regional Advisor—Australia East & New Zealand

 Assistant Regional Advisor—New South Wales

-After a seven year career producing and writing children's TV, Deborah has written novels about spies, ghosts, soccer legends and characters good with swords who take on sea monsters and evil harbour lords.
-She is the author of the Max Remy Superspy series, Jasper Zammit (Soccer Legend) series, The Stupendously Spectacular Spelling Bee and The Most Marvellous Spelling Bee Mystery.
+After producing and writing children’s TV for Network Ten, Deborah has written over 25 novels about spies, soccer legends and characters who battle sea monsters and evil harbour lords.
+Her books include the Max Remy and Jasper Zammit (Soccer Legend) series, The Stupendously Spectacular Spelling Bee and The Most Marvellous Spelling Bee Mystery.
 Grimsdon and New City were inspired by her crankiness about climate change inaction.
 She is working on the third book which will be released in 2019.
 Her first historical fiction about post war migration to Australia is, Teresa A New Australian and her first picture book is Wolfie, An Unlikely Hero.
-Deb has won awards for her books but mostly hopes, one day, to be as brave as the characters inside.
-She is a very chuffed ambassador for Room to Read and Books In Homes. www.deborahabela.com
+Deb has won awards for her books but mostly hopes to be as brave as her characters.
+She is a proud ambassador for Room to Read and Books In Homes. www.deborahabela.com

 Assistant Regional Advisor—Victoria

 Caz writes picture books, short stories and novels for children.
 Over the past decade, she has lived and worked in Singapore and Melbourne, Australia (where she is now based).
 She has had over 25 short stories, poems and books published.
 Her first novel for younger readers, Curse of the Viking Sword, was published in 2008 and won a first time writers award.
 Her new picture book, Dragon’s Egg, received a Singapore National Arts Council award (Beyond Words Young and Younger) and the publisher has recently sold the Korean Language rights.
 She has co-edited a book of short stories and is currently working on a middle-grade fiction series.

 Assistant Regional Advisor—Queensland